The Life Aquatic with Steve Zissou: Critical response

 Initial reviews of the film were mixed.
-The film has a 56% approval rating on Rotten Tomatoes, based on 224 reviews, with an average rating of 6.10/10; the website's consensus states: "Much like the titular oceanographer, The Life Aquatic with Steve Zissou's overt irony may come off as smug and artificial – but for fans of Wes Anderson's unique brand of whimsy, it might be worth the dive."
+The film has a 57% approval rating on Rotten Tomatoes, based on 226 reviews, with an average rating of 6.10/10; the website's consensus states: "Much like the titular oceanographer, The Life Aquatic with Steve Zissou's overt irony may come off as smug and artificial – but for fans of Wes Anderson's unique brand of whimsy, it might be worth the dive."
 The film has a 62/100 weighted average score on Metacritic, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.

 Anthony Lane, a film reviewer for The New Yorker, agreed with the conventional criticism of Anderson's deadpan style: that the underreaction of Anderson's characters used to be "hip" but has now become "frozen into a mannerism."
 He said that "some stretches of action" in the film are being "lightly held within quotation marks," with an "unmistakable air of playacting" in even the most violent scenes.
 He also criticized the film's deliberately "weird" set ups, which leave the viewer with "the impression of having nearly drowned in some secret and melancholy game."

 In the years since its initial release it has developed a cult following, and it underwent a critical reevaluation.
 Many critics view it more favorably, and some, such as Mike D'Angelo of The A.V.
 Club, consider the film to still be "undervalued" when compared to the rest of Anderson's filmography.

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 226.

 Accolades

 Home media

 The DVD of the film was released by the Criterion Collection on May 10, 2005 as its 300th title, in both 1-disc version and a 2-disc versions.
 This is Anderson's third film to be released in the collection, after Rushmore and The Royal Tenenbaums.
 The Criterion Blu-ray was released on May 27, 2014.
+It was released on Ultra HD Blu-ray by Criterion on September 30, 2025, as part of the ten film collection The Wes Anderson Archive: Ten Films, Twenty-Five Years.